 Where is this delicious …………. from?

-James working with his right-hand man Darren Rose have turned the expansive site once home to the local cricket ground into a veritable oasis, using regenerative agricultural practices, filled with unusual cultivars of many well known vegetables and edible plants.
-It is also a place for James and Darren to trial the production of rare plants, things that maybe better know in European countries that have never been viable to grown in Australia.
-It’s a great point of difference for the guest at the restaurants and also a way of demonstrating that there is a market for premium produce grown using the most innovative sustainable techniques.
+Beds are filled with unusual cultivars of many well known vegetables and edible plants.
+It’s also a place to trial the cultivation of rare plants; things that maybe better know in Europe but have never been commercially available in Australia.
+It’s a great point of difference for our restaurant guests and a way of creating our own market for premium produce grown using the most innovative sustainable techniques.

 Click to instagram